sunsided/stroke-width-transform/README.md

 ![](images/text.jpg)

-... it will show these connected components (brightness by ID):
+... it will show these connected components:

 ![](.readme/connected-components.png)